oliverye7/gRPC_image_rotation_service/README.md

 project tldr: you can run the server, and ping it with requests to process images via the client.
 Communication occurs via gRPC (as defined by a `.proto` file).
 The project can also be run on an actual server, via a Dockerized solution.

-full prompt can be found in `prompt.md`
+full prompt can be found in `prompt.md`; all files written by me from scratch

 # Table of contents
 1. [Setup](#setup)